jsadsad/aA_Classwork/W10D5/notes.md

 2. _Container_
 - the role is to provide component relevant slices of state to component via `mapStateToProps`.
 - provides functions that `dispatch` actions from a presentation componet via `mapDispatchToProps`
+- a way to connect our React components WITH the applcation state.

 # Process (?)